heyjoakim/devops-21/weeklyLog.md

 -  `hotfix\{hotfix-name}` New hot fixes are developed on seperate hot fix branches following the *hotfix / hotfix branch name*

 ## Week 03 Virtalization

+- [X] Complete implementing an API for the simulator
+- [X] Continue refactoring
+- [X] Introduce a DB abstraction layer
+- [X] Arguments for choice of ORM framework and chosen DBMS
+- [ ] Rebase and deploy
+- [ ] Provide good arguments for choice of virtualization techniques and deployment targets
+- [ ] Log dependencies

 #### Release and deploy
 Azure as cloud provider with docker!